NaveedHossain2026/CST8917-Assignment2/README.md

 ### Observability

-Durable Functions provided simple and useful observability through `statusQueryGetUri`.
-It returned the orchestration status, input, and output as structured JSON, which made it easy to verify all six test scenarios.
+Durable Functions provided simple and useful monitoring through statusQueryGetUri.
+It showed the orchestration status, input, and output as JSON, which made it easy to check all six test scenarios.

-Logic Apps has a strong visual run-history experience.
-Its condition branches and individual action results can be easier for non-developers to understand.
-However, because Version B never reached the same level of stable execution, I could not take full advantage of those features.
-This was also an important lesson: good observability is only useful once the workflow is running reliably.
+Logic Apps has a better visual monitoring experience.
+Its Run History shows each step, condition, and result, making it easier to understand the workflow.

+However, Version B was not as stable, so I could not fully use these monitoring features.
+This taught me that good monitoring is only helpful when the workflow is working reliably.

 ### Cost